benjystanton/benjystanton.github.io/about.md

 My name is Benjy Stanton and I’m a User Experience (UX) designer at Office for National Statistics (ONS).
 I'm part of the [ONS digital](https://blog.ons.digital/) team.

-My full name is Benjamin, but nobody calls me that.
-No one calls me Ben either.
-Benj is good.

 Previously, I was at [Leadin](http://leadin.co.uk/), a service design agency in Swansea.

 I care about user needs, content, accessibility and good typography.